Listen Live to The Game

 ASTROS GAMER: Braves Rally Late; Now One Win From World Series

-Posted by clintdomingue on October 30, 2021 in Blogs, Clint Domingue, Houston Astros, Latest News
+Posted by clintdomingue on October 30, 2021 in Blogs, Houston Astros, Latest News

 Atlanta Braves designated hitter Jorge Soler (12) celebrates with left fielder Eddie Rosario (8) after hitting a home run against the Houston Astros during the seventh inning of game four of the 2021 World Series at Truist Park.
 Mandatory Credit: Reuters – John David Mercer-USA TODAY